tvdboom/ATOM/docs_sources/index.md

  the feasibility of the ML solution.

 It is important to realize that ATOM is not here to replace all the work a data scientist has to do before getting his model into production.
-ATOM doesn"t spit out production-ready models just by tuning some parameters in its API.
+ATOM doesn't spit out production-ready models just by tuning some parameters in its API.
 After helping you to determine the right model, you will most probably need to fine-tune it using use-case specific features and data cleaning steps in order to achieve maximum performance.